 Writing Performance-based Learning Objectives

-- Audience (Example: cat owner)
+- Audience: Identify the target audience (Example: cat owner)

 Putting this all together, here is an example of a four-part learning objective: